deepyaad/deepyaad/readme.md

 # 🌱 Welcome to My Github Portfolio

 Hi!
-I’m Anissa — a data scientist, researcher, and founder deeply invested in building technologies that heal, empower, and transform.
+I’m Ananda — a data scientist, researcher, and founder deeply invested in building technologies that heal, empower, and transform.
 While I'm permanently locked out of my original GitHub of 5 years (RIP 😔), this new account will serve as my **living archive** of past work, current projects, and experiments in progress.

 ## 💡 Who I Am
 I'm pursuing my B.S. in Data Science at Northeastern University (Dec 2025), with a research + design portfolio spanning: